GeoArkadeep/Stresslog/paper/paper.md

 Where $R_s$ is the rotation matrix defined by Euler angles $\alpha$, $\beta$ and $\gamma$, in the NED reference frame.

-Considering the azimuth of maximum principal stress as $\alpha$, the above relations are used to optimise for the angles $\beta$ and $\gamma$.
+Considering the azimuth of maximum principal stress as $\alpha$, the above relations are used to optimize for the angles $\beta$ and $\gamma$.
 The technique proposed by [@pevska1995] starts with good estimates of the far field principal stresses, $\sigma_1$, $\sigma_2$ and $\sigma_3$, already rotated by the Euler Angles $\alpha$, $\beta$ and $\gamma$.
 Usually, however, what is available is an estimate of minimum horizontal stress, an estimate of the vertical stress, and an estimate of maximum horizontal stress.
 It is insufficient to simply rotate the tensor, as the rotated tensor will not have the correct vertical component.
-We optimise the principal stresses ($\sigma_1$, $\sigma_2$ and $\sigma_3$) such that the vertical and horizontal components of the tensor match the specified vertical and horizontal stresses.
+We optimize the principal stresses ($\sigma_1$, $\sigma_2$ and $\sigma_3$) such that the vertical and horizontal components of the tensor match the specified vertical and horizontal stresses.

 For every depth-sample, the stresses resolved on the wellbore wall are calculated along the circumference.
 The lower critical mudweight is calculated by using the modified Lade formula [@ewy1999] for critical mudweight during this process.
 A closed-form solution has been derived by setting $\sigma_{\theta_{\min}}$ equal to tensile stress and solving this for the upper critical mud pressure, as follows: